xi-project/zf-boilerplate/README.md

 - *Unit and acceptance testability.* PHPUnit and Selenium web driver setups included.
-- *A Controller-Service-Presenter setup.* When you dish out heavy duty code, you can separate your concerns better by governing access to model and view layers using Services and Presenters.
+- *A Controller-Service-Presenter setup.* When you dish out heavy duty code, you can separate your concerns better and keep your controllers skinny using Services and Presenters.

 In short, we've got you covered.